utopia-foss/dantro/doc/plotting/auto_detection.rst

 Specializations
 ---------------

-:py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`
+:py:class:`~dantro.plot.creators.pyplot.PyPlotCreator`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` and derived classes try auto-detection by checking if it can use the given plot configuration to resolve a plotting function.
+The :py:class:`~dantro.plot.creators.pyplot.PyPlotCreator` and derived classes try auto-detection by checking if it can use the given plot configuration to resolve a plotting function.
 Furthermore, it checks whether the plot function is marked with attributes that may specify which creator to use.
 The attributes that are looked at are, in this order:

 * ``creator_type``: The type of the plot creator to use (or a parent type)